A water heater provides you with hot water throughout your home. Are you8 interested in how a hot water heater is installed?

 In order to prevent future leaking onto the basement floor, we also installed a water heater drain pan underneath the unit.
 The water will now be captured in the drain pan if the tank leaks in the future.

 This will save the floor in the future and lower the risk of damage to the basement.
-Every tank-based system should have a catching pan.
+Every tank-based system should have a catching pan installed during a water heater installation.

 What to Watch Out For on Water Tank Installation

-There are some important things to look out for on your hot water tank installation.
+There are some important things to look out for in your hot water tank installation.
 Checking these things may also give you a heads up on whether your system needs an upgrade.

 Your hot water isn’t working as expected